Third All-Ukrainian Congress of Soviets: Decisions

 The congress approved the Provisional Workers-Peasants government of Ukraine and decided to reorganize it into Workers-Peasants government of Ukraine (see Council of People's Commissars).
 The government included 14 people's commissariats (later on 14 March 1919 it increased to 17).

 The congress set a task to establish a regular Red Army, adopted text of a military oath, approved the activity of People's Commissariat of Food Supply, decided to introduce in Ukraine a policy of military communism, adopted "Provisions on socialist land management and about measures of transition to socialist land cultivation".

 At the congress was approved the First Constitution of Soviet Ukraine.

-According to the new constitution, the congress elected 99 members to the Central Executive Committee and 27 candidates.
+According to the new constitution, the congress elected 99 members to the Central Executive Committee and 27 candidates (89 – Communist Party (bolsheviks) of Ukraine, 10 – Communist Party of Ukraine (borotbists)).